Temnospondyli: Soft tissue

 Very little is known of the soft tissue of temnospondyls because the conditions necessary to preserve such material are uncommon.
 The most extensive records come from fine-grained deposits in the Carboniferous and Permian of Germany; the small-bodied and aquatic dissorophoids and the larger stereospondylomorphs are frequently preserved with outlines of soft tissue around the skeleton.
 Typically preserved features include the outline of the body, external gills, and parts of the eye or stomach.
 An amphibamiform specimen from the Mazon Creek locality was described as having toepad-like features.
+The holotype specimen of Arenaerpeton supinatus from the Triassic of New South Wales, Australia, displays extensive soft tissue, hinting at the girth of the animal in life.
 Trace fossils attributed to temnospondyls are fairly common, especially from the Carboniferous through the Triassic.
 Common ichnogenera include Batrachichnus and Limnopus.

 History of study

-Temnospondyli was named by the German palaeontologist Karl Alfred von Zittel in his second edition of Handbuch der Palaeontologie, published in 1888.
+Temnospondyli was named by the German paleontologist Karl Alfred von Zittel in his second edition of Handbuch der Palaeontologie, published in 1888.
 However, temnospondyl remains have been known since the early part of the 19th century.